 - 2018: The European Medicines Agency will decide on the marketing of Dengvaxia in EU States and Iceland, Liechtenstein and Norway.

 This inexhaustive timeline is adapted, paraphrased and possibly sensationalized from these key sources:

 I first heard about Dengvaxia as an example offhandedly mentioned in a health-related (or was it development-related?) debate round a year or two ago.
 Back then, I didn’t understand the many ways the proceedings were flawed or suspicious.
 People were proud that the Philippines was the first Asian country to roll out the vaccine.
 I was like, okay, cool.

 Fast forward to December 2017, and the case is hot enough that it was the focus of one of our epidemiology/policy classes under the research module.
 The curiosities surrounding the immunization program cross over different fields, from research ethics, good governance, public health policy, and more.

 Corporate innovation often penetrates the market without any public regulation.
 In many cases, the government can have no pre-existing framework to deal with such novelties.
 This is the case of Uber worldwide, making strides while policies scramble to catch up.

 What makes this case so interesting and infuriating is that the Philippines does have existing frameworks with regards to the introduction of drugs to the country’s national health program.
 The FEC and the PNDF exist for a reason.
-And yet, damningly, health executives chose to ignore the recommendedation of health experts— without apt justification—- in what is probably the service of corporate interest.
+And yet, damningly, health executives chose to ignore the recommendation of health experts— without apt justification—- for what is probably in the service of corporate interest.

 Research Ethics and Validity